wharton/django-cybersource-hosted-checkout/README.md

 This package provides utilities for using CyberSource Secure Acceptance Hosted Checkout.

+CyberSource Secure Acceptance Hosted Checkout is a round-trip process: you start the payment on your server, then pass off to CyberSource.
+At the end of the transaction, CyberSource returns to your server at a URL you configure.

-It assumes you have a working knowledge of the product and profiles; you can [read the CyberSource manual here](http://apps.cybersource.com/library/documentation/dev_guides/Secure_Acceptance_WM/Secure_Acceptance_WM.pdf).
+We assume you have a working knowledge of the product and profiles; you can [read the CyberSource manual here](http://apps.cybersource.com/library/documentation/dev_guides/Secure_Acceptance_WM/Secure_Acceptance_WM.pdf).

 The heavy lifting it does is properly creating the `signed_date_time`, `fields_to_sign`, and `signature` fields and automatically include them in the `POST`, along with any fields you need to pass along.

-If you don't feel like making your eyes bleed with that awful PDF above, here's a TL;DR:
+If you don't feel like making your eyes bleed with that awful PDF above, here's a TL;DR.

 ## Create Your CyberSource Profile